stavpap/sweagle/README.md

 ## Information

 This is a Spring Boot 2.1 web application written in the Java programming language destined to run on the JVM with Java 8 (or later).
 In addition a basic UI application is provided in order to test the backend endpoints.
-The UI was implemented with AngularJs 8.
+The UI was implemented with Angular 8.

 ## Pre-requisites